massoncorlette/MembersOnly/README.md

 # AuthenticationPractice

+For this project I am setting up users on postegre hashing passwords with bycrypt.
+Using routes to pass passport module using passport local strategy to authenticate users upon req on login submissions.
+Using express-session to maintain a state between backend to keep users logged in.

+Passport explanation: using Local strategy, I am using a callback function using arrow

 Run:
 npm install express express-session pg passport passport-local ejs -- installs all in one go for express session password encryption